NeverBeLazyG/bash-ai-plus/README.md

 # Bash AI

-Bash AI _(bai)_ is an advanced Bash shell script functioning as an AI-powered terminal assistant, inspired by [Your AI](https://github.com/ekkinox/yai).\
+### Bash AI Plus _(baip)_ is an advanced Bash shell script functioning as an AI-powered terminal assistant, with Prompt HISTORY functionality.
+The history function is what it makes it different to the Original script by Hezkore/bash-ai.
+Just press arrow keys to view your Prompt history like you would use in in a normal CLI.

-Leveraging the newest OpenAI's capabilities, it allows you to ask questions and perform terminal-based tasks using natural language.
+Leveraging the newest OpenAI's capabilities, it allows you to ask questions and perform terminal-based tasks using natural language (English, German etc.).
 It provides answers and command suggestions based on your input and allows you to execute or edit the suggested commands if desired.

 Bash AI is not only powerful out of the box, but also expandable!\
 With its plugin architecture, you can easily add your own tools, thereby empowering Bash AI to accomplish even more, and extending its functionality beyond its original capabilities.